prince3453/AIducation/README.md

-# AIducation
+# AIducation Project Delieverable 1
-Facial Expression detection for the Education System

 ## File Ak_9.pdf:
 This File is the Report file for the Project Delieverable 1

 ## File Dataset_origin.pdf:
-A file or document detailing the provenance of each dataset/image:
+A file or document detailing the provenance of each dataset/image

+## Folder Dataset:
+All the belowed 4 folders have 10 images as a representation for all 4 emotions.
+- contains 4 folder inside with all 4 emotion:
+  - angry
+  - bored
+  - focused
+  - neutral

 ## Description of datapreprcessing.py
 ### Features